1. How much does a DUI raise your insurance in California?

 - homeowner or renter status.

-Rate hikes are common following traffic violations, including reckless driving (VC 23103), racing, and at-fault accidents.
-But DUIs cause the highest increases.
-Allstate offers some of the most expensive insurance policies following a DUI.1
+Auto insurance rate hikes are common following traffic violations, including reckless driving (VC 23103), racing, and at-fault accidents.
+Though DUIs cause the highest increases.1

-2. How long does a DUI affect your car insurance in California?
+2. How long does a DUI affect my car insurance in California?

-Most insurance carriers (including Progressive) start to reduce a driver’s insurance rates within three to five years following the date of the DUI conviction.
+Most insurance carriers (including Progressive) start to reduce your insurance rates within three to five years following the date of your DUI conviction.
 Sometimes it takes up to seven years or longer for insurers to completely disregard past DUIs when calculating premiums.2

-3. How long after a DUI can you get regular insurance?
+3. How long after a DUI can I get regular insurance?

 California law requires that all drivers carry auto insurance, so the state has a duty to ensure that everyone can obtain coverage at any time.
-Brokers can often help DUI defendants find the best car insurance for them.
-Failing that, people can apply for liability coverage through the California Automobile Assigned Risk Plan (CAARP).
+Brokers can often help you find the best car insurance for you.
+Failing that, you can apply for liability coverage through the California Automobile Assigned Risk Plan (CAARP).

 CAARP is a program that matches high-risk drivers with companies willing to insure them.
-These companies will issue policies to drivers who are unable to obtain high-risk or SR-22 coverage on their own after a DUI.
+These companies will issue policies to you if you are unable to obtain high-risk or SR-22 coverage on your own after a DUI.
 CAARP coverage can be obtained through any auto insurance agent or broker or by calling 1-800-622-0954.3

 4. Do I have to report my DUI to my insurance company?

-Motorists in California are not required to notify their auto insurance company about DUI arrests, DUI convictions, or driver’s license suspensions.4 But motorists are required to tell their insurer if they were involved in an accident, DUI-related or not.
+You are not required to notify your auto insurance company about DUI arrests, DUI convictions, or driver’s license suspensions.4 Though you are required to tell your insurer if you were involved in an accident, DUI-related or not.

 California insurance carriers often do find out about past DUI cases when either:

-- The company runs a background check when the driver’s existing policy comes up for renewal.
+- The company runs a background check when your existing car insurance policy comes up for renewal.

-- The company runs a background check when a driver applies for a new policy.
+- The company runs a background check when you apply for a new policy.

-- The driver self-reports the conviction to the insurer.
+- You self-report your conviction to the insurer.

-- The arrest results from an accident, and the driver or another party reports it to the insurance company and/or California DMV.
+- The arrest results from an accident, and you or another party reports it to the insurance company and/or California Department of Motor Vehicles.
 Or

-- The driver asks the insurer to send the California DMV an SR-22 form (which is required to reinstate a suspended license or grant a new one following a DUI).
+- You ask the insurer to send the California DMV an SR-22 form (which is required to reinstate a suspended license or grant a new one following a DUI).

 5. What is SR-22?

-The SR-22 certifies that a driver has auto liability insurance that meets California’s minimum coverage limits of “15/30/5”.
-This means that for any single accident, the driver’s liability coverage will pay up to:
+The SR-22 certifies that you have auto liability insurance that meets California’s minimum coverage limits of “15/30/5”.
+This means that for any single accident, your liability coverage will pay up to:

 - $15,000 for the death or bodily injury of one person,